1+2+3+4+5+… does not equal a negative number — January 18, 2014

 3. E-books obviously present lots of possibilities for note-taking and such.
 And I do a lot of note-taking.

 4. Imagine, wild as it may sound, that you’re traveling with your partner and her family to a distant beach.
 Might it be nice not to burden you and your partner with 11 pounds of books?
 (Not a remote hypothetical.
-I just asked Amazon how much [book: The Reactionary Mind] and [book: The Rhetoric of Reaction] in paperback, plus the three volumes of Otto Pflanze’s Bismarck biography in hardcover, plus [book: King Leopold’s Ghost] in hardcover, plus [book: Iron Kingdom] [sensing a theme?] in hardcover, totaled, and the answer is 11.4 pounds.)
+I just asked Amazon how much The Reactionary Mind and The Rhetoric of Reaction in paperback, plus the three volumes of Otto Pflanze’s Bismarck biography in hardcover, plus King Leopold’s Ghost in hardcover, plus Iron Kingdom [sensing a theme?] in hardcover, totaled, and the answer is 11.4 pounds.)

 5. Variable text size is nice.
 I can just set the Kindle on the elliptical machine’s handlebars at work, tap the text size up appropriately, and read from a distance.